 10 Special Limits in Home Insurance You Need to Know About

-The reason is often not knowing the limits of insurance.
+The reason is often because they did not know what the limits of insurance were in their insurance policy.

-By learning about what the special limits are and how they can affect you, you can make better decisions on whether you need an endorsement to be added, or if you need to find a better insurance policy for your needs.
+By learning about what the special limits are in the policy and how they can affect you, you can make better decisions on whether you need an endorsement to be added, or if you need to find a better insurance policy for your needs.

 Here's an example of the special limits on your insurance policy and how it can impact a claim: